skoolkid/sk6502/README.md

 What's left to do
 -----------------
 * Base conversion (when converting a skool file to ASM or HTML)
-* Control directive composer (for converting skool files into control files)
 * Control file generator (for identifying code and data in memory dumps)
 * Snapshot reader (for extracting memory dumps from emulator snapshot files)